Excelsior-Technologies-Community/PHP_Laravel11_SocialLogin/README.md

 # 🎯 Laravel 11 – Social Login with Google (OAuth)

+This project demonstrates authentication in Laravel 11 using both traditional email/password login and Google Social Login (OAuth) powered by Laravel Socialite.

+The goal of this project is to show how modern authentication systems are implemented in real-world Laravel applications.
+Users can register using their email, log in with credentials, or authenticate quickly using their Google account.
+Once authenticated, users are redirected to a protected dashboard and can securely log out of the application.

+This project follows Laravel best practices and uses:

+Clean controller-based authentication logic

+Secure session handling

+Google OAuth 2.0 integration

+Simple and responsive UI built with Tailwind CSS

 ## ✅ Overview

 This project demonstrates **authentication in Laravel 11** using: